 A sailboat could be of any dimension.
 It could be larger than a sail board, and smaller than a sailing ship.
 However, the distinctions in size are not strictly spelled out, and what constitutes a sailing ship or a sailboat basically varies by region.
 Sailboats can also be distinguished by hull configuration.

 On a fractional rig sloop design, the forestay connects to some point below the mast.
 This enables the top of the mast to be raked aft, and this gives a performance advantage under certain conditions due to the flattened sails.
 While the big mainsail provides most of the drive, the headsail is just right for a small crew to manage.

 A yawl is similar, but with a mizzen mast shorter than the main mast.
-Generally, the mizzen on a yawl is used more for balance than propulsion.
+Mostly, the mizzen on a yawl is used more for balance than propulsion.
 A schooner can have two or more masts.
 Traditional sailboats are gaining a lot of popularity today.
-The monohull relies on ballast for stability; however, this gives the monohull great inertia, which also makes it less maneuverable.
+The monohull relies on ballast for stability; this gives the monohull great inertia, which makes it less maneuverable.

 There are a number of dedicated resources that make detailed information on the different types of sailboats and individual features available 24×7.
 These resources can be tapped online, or at the various brick-and-mortar travel agents.
 It is important to choose the right vessel, in accordance to the region and weather conditions.